 S: Yeah.
 That’s something that Google engineers have said before, that if you have a responsive website that’s by default, mobile first ready.
 Mobile first indexing is not going to be a problem for you if you’re a responsive website.

 D: Yeah, absolutely.
 But when we look at some of the responsive sites out there and the experience, some of the experiences on these sites that are supposed to be mobile are really just not very good on mobile, so many.
 They tick the box, they pass the mobile friendly test, but their navigation is poor, it’s not built for mobile users that are using two films, they’re not really thinking from that let’s develop for mobile first and then they’re still doing it the other way around, a lot of developers.
 I think going forward, the key is just to build the site with the mobile, the smallest screens by default, and then just work it backward so that desktop also works.
 It’s just easier to obviously use websites on desktop than it is on mobile, but people interact with them differently.
 The scrolling, the thumbs, even different groups of users.
-Millenials and followers, they [inaudible 00:39:10] in their hand and they use their thumbs to do things.
+Millenials and forward, they haven’t had a cradle in their hand and they use their thumbs to do things.
 Older generations still tend to be very warm fingerish, really.

 S: Right.
 When you say it’s important to develop for mobile first, for those listeners who are not really that familiar with that concept, with Google’s announcement that they’re switching to mobile first indexing, that makes it critical that you are not just mobile friendly, but thinking about mobile first as your strategy and the desktop second because that’s where all the users are.
 Google searchers are more on mobile devices than they are on desktop and if you want to get all that traffic, you need to optimize first for mobile users and then secondly for desktop users.